Most Dependable and Easy Way to File Income Tax Return Online

 TDS paid then no need to file ITR

 Employers are required to deduct tax at source from salary, and interest income respectively.
-It is mandatory to file an income tax return when your annual income exceeds Rs.
-2.5 lakh.
+When your annual income exceeds Rs.
+2.5 lakh, you are obligated to file income tax return online.
 And report the interest income in those returns.
 You should disclose the income on which tax has been deducted and claim credit for TDS in the income tax return.

 The interest on deposits with banks is provided after deducting a flat tax rate of 10%.
 You can claim a deduction under section 80TTA up to Rs 10,000 for interest earned on your deposits.
 For senior citizens, a deduction of interest up to Rs 50,000, can be claimed u/s 80TTB.